the-last-one-left/YeylandWutani/Security/README.md

 ## Security Notice

-These tools are for authorized security testing only.
+These tools are for authorized security testing and recovery only.
 Users must obtain proper authorization before running on production systems.
+SQL Server recovery tools should only be used on systems you are authorized to administer.

 ---